cuHALLaR: A GPU Accelerated Low-Rank Augmented Lagrangian Method for Large-Scale Semidefinite Programming: Numerical Experiments

-Table~\ref{tab:combined_hamming_graphs} shows the significant performance advantage of GPU acceleration for larger-scale Maximum Stable Set problems on Hamming graphs.
-For small Hamming graphs, such as $H_{10,2}$ through $H_{13,2}$, \ourmethod outperforms the \gpuourmethod by factors of 0.088x to 0.596x, reflecting GPU parallelization overhead for modest problem sizes and the fact that \ourmethod is not designed for small problems.
-A clear performance transition occurs at $H_{14,2}$, where \gpuourmethod begins demonstrating superior performance with a 1.21x speedup.
-This advantage grows exponentially as problem size increases, reaching an impressive 50.1x speedup for $H_{23,2}$ with over 8 million vertices.
-All instances maintain a consistent optimal solution rank of 2, confirming the effectiveness of our low-rank approach.
-Notably, \culorads encounters memory limitations (OOM) for problems larger than $H_{14,2}$, highlighting the superior memory efficiency of our implementation.
-For problems it could solve, \culorads shows significantly longer runtimes and higher ranks than both our GPU and CPU implementations.
+Table~\ref{tab:combined_hamming_graphs} compares \ourmethod, \gpuourmethod, and \culorads on small Hamming graph instances, with the \ourmethod and \gpuourmethod benchmarks conducted using on-the-fly problem generation.
+For small graphs, such as $H_{10,2}$ through $H_{13,2}$, the CPU-based \ourmethod outperforms \gpuourmethod, reflecting the overhead of GPU parallelization on modest problem sizes.
+A clear performance transition occurs at $H_{14,2}$, where \gpuourmethod begins to demonstrate superior performance with a 1.21x speedup.
+This advantage grows exponentially as problem size increases, reaching an impressive 50.1x speedup over \ourmethod for the $H_{23,2}$ instance, which has over 8 million vertices and 96 million edges.
+Notably, \culorads encounters out-of-memory limitations for problems larger than $H_{14,2}$, highlighting the superior memory efficiency of our implementations.
+For the problems \culorads could solve, it took significantly longer and found solutions with higher ranks than both \ourmethod and \gpuourmethod.

 \FloatBarrier